 Once the surgery is complete, your team will determine if you are NED.
 If all of the melanoma has been surgically removed, adjuvant therapy, which is therapy provided to prevent the disease from coming back, will be offered.
 If the surgery is not successful in removing all of the tumour, the extent of cancer left will be determined.
 If more surgery is feasible, you may be offered that.
-However, most likely, at that point you will be offered medication, usually given systemically (i.e., throughout the body, such as by oral or intravenous administration) to fight the cancer.
+However, most likely, at that point you will be offered medication, usually given systemically to fight the cancer.

 Currently, many studies are underway to investigate the role of medications given before surgery.
-These neoadjuvant therapies may shrink or kill the tumour and make it more operable.
-In a study published in March, 2023, patients with Stage III or IV melanoma that could be removed surgically were provided either immunotherapy prior to and after surgery (neoadjuvant and adjuvant) or just after surgery (adjuvant).
-Those who were assigned to neoadjuvant plus adjuvant therapy experienced lower rates of melanoma-associated events (including progression before surgery, recurrence after surgery, and death) compared to those assigned to adjuvant therapy alone.
+These neoadjuvant therapies may shrink or kill the tumour and make it more operable. n a study published in March, 2023, patients with Stage III or IV melanoma that could be removed surgically were provided either immunotherapy prior to and after surgery (neoadjuvant and adjuvant) or just after surgery (adjuvant).
+Those who received both neoadjuvant and adjuvant therapy experienced less progression of their disease, recurrence of disease, toxic effects, or death compared with those who received adjuvant therapy alone.
 So it's worth discussing this option with your surgeon and medical oncologist.
 If you would like to review this study, please see the Patel 2023 citation listed in the IN-DEPTH READING FROM THE SCIENTIFIC LITERATURE.